Welcome to Muskoka BeerSpa

 We are practicing stewards of sustainable tourism and hold the health of Clear Lake and surrounding property to our utmost concern.
 Please help us with both!

 Cabins come stocked with paper and plastic cups, if you brought a mug or travel cup you are more than encouraged to avoid the disposable cups.
-Reminder that cabin alcohol is not permitted into any of the licensed environments (The Brewery, The Cottage or BeerSpa amenities)
+Reminder that cabin alcohol is not permitted into any of the licensed environments (The Brewery, The Distillery or BeerSpa amenities)

 Your cabin has a retractable clothes line in the bathroom, please use that for your beach towels and room towels.